-While other bodies of law, and the agencies that enforce them, apply different standards than that announced in Dynamex, to ensure consistency and to avoid incompatible classifications of workers, campuses must use the Dynamex Test set forth above in making any determination of independent contractor status.
-(Also see AB 5, Chapter 296 which codifies the Dynamex decision.)
+While other bodies of law, and the agencies that enforce them, apply different standards than those outlined in Dynamex (i.e., Borello Test), to ensure consistency and to avoid incompatible classifications of workers, campuses must use the Dynamex Test set forth above in making any determination of independent contractor status.
+(Also see AB 5, Chapter 296 which codified the Dynamex decision and outlined exemptions to the Dynamex Test.)
+California recently passed AB 2257, effective September 4, 2020, which outlines additional exemptions to the Dynamex Test for certain occupations and professions.
+These exemptions only apply if certain criteria are met.
+If exemptions do apply, the determination of whether the worker should be classified as an independent contractor is governed by the Borello Test and not the Dynamex Test.
+The exemptions contained in AB 2257 are highly complex and require detailed analysis as to their applicability.
+Campuses must consult with campus counsel to determine whether these exemptions apply.
+See Appendix A for details.